Azure-Samples/digital-twins-explorer/README.md

 1. Console & Output windows: these are hidden by default.
 The console window enables the use of simple shell functions for workign with the graph.
 The output window shows a diagnostic trace of operations.
 1. Number of layers to expand: when double clicking on a node, this number indicates how many layers of relationships to fetch.
 1. Expansion direction: when double clicking on a node, this indicates which kinds of relationships to follow when expanding.

+## Known Limitations

+* adt-explorer does not currently handle complex properties or components defined in twins well.
+You can create or visualize twins using these features, but you may not be able to view or edit their properties
+* The display of patches in the property inspector is not always correct if you perform multiple patches in a sequence.
+The changes should be correctly applied to th service twin, though

 ## Experimental Features